|University and Faculty:||The University of Sydney

 Students must achieve a minimum performance in one of the following admissions tests:

-Most Canadian applicants choose to sit the Medical Colleges Admission Test (MCAT) or the DAT.
-Any of the tests are acceptable, and there is no need to sit more than one of the above.
+Most Canadian applicants choose to sit the DAT or the MCAT.
+All of the above tests are acceptable, and only one is required.

 The minimum scores required to be considered for an interview:

 Test results from January 2012 onward will be accepted for the 2015 intake.